Cantaloupe Nutrition, Benefits, How to Add to Diet and Side Effects

 Try using cantaloupe in some of these recipes:

 You should not consume cantaloupe if you have a melon allergy.
-Research shows that people with a melon allergy typically also have a pollen allergy, and some are also allergic to unrelated fruits, such as peaches.
+Research has shown that people with a melon allergy typically also have a pollen allergy, and some are also allergic to unrelated fruits, such as peaches.

 It can be safer to purchase a whole melon and cut it up yourself rather than purchasing pre-cut melon.
 Pre-cut fruits and vegetables have been linked to an increased risk of salmonella poisoning.